Why grad school?

 For others, grad school is about taking the next step in their career path.
 Whether getting a degree might help you make a career move to a new field or to climb the ladder, a graduate degree will lead to additional skills, subject matter knowledge and competencies and make you more competitive professionally.

 Whatever your reason may be for considering grad school, UBC has a program for you.
 Our Vancouver campus provides the perfect community to study at the graduate level.
-With more than 300 graduate programs spanning our 11 faculties, you’ll be part community of over 10,000 graduate students, a community in which you’ll be supported to do your best work, explore your curiosity and to advance your career.
+With more than 300 graduate programs spanning our 11 faculties, you’ll be part of a community of more than 10,000 graduate students, supported to do your best work, and given opportunities to explore your curiosity and to advance your career.

 Every year, UBC attracts outstanding students from around the globe to our world-class academic environment.
 At UBC, we are enhancing graduate supervision, advancing Indigenous inclusion and improving student funding.